The internal combustion engine needs air, fuel, compression and spark to run, and ignition components of your

 vehicle are 1/3 of that equation.
 Older vehicles use a mechanical distributor, while post-1990s engines usually

 use a coil-on-plug system with firing order dictated by the engine computer.
 Other ignition components we stock

 include pickups, the previously mentioned transformer coil and connectors, condensers, trigger wheels and more.

-For more modern, computer-reliant vehicles, we off a range of electronic
+For more modern, computer-reliant vehicles, we offer a range of ECUs and related parts.